gbdev/gb-asm-tutorial/src/cheatsheet.md

 By default, save data for your game may or may not exist.
 When the save data does not exist, the value of the bytes dedicated for saving will be random.

-You can dedicate a couple bytes towards creating a pseduo-checksum.
+You can dedicate a couple bytes towards creating a pseudo-checksum.
 When these bytes have a **very specific** value, you can be somewhat sure the save data has been initialized.

 ```rgbasm, linenos
 SECTION "SaveVariables", SRAM